skellis46/slipbox/improvisation and the threshold of the self.md

 - Katye
 - Merritt
 - Michaela
+- Kronsted (check my emails with him)
 - C-DaRE and colleagues
-- use of LLMs -- loop diagram, thematic analysis of unstructured conversations, literature searches.
+- use of LLMs -- thematic analysis of unstructured conversations, literature searches, knotty editing parts (where I grew frustrated with the way something read).
+- Hetty for questions
 - acknowledge the QR spend